micro-manager/pymmcore/maintainer-notes.md

 ## Building with debug symbols on Windows

-Since there is no easy way to pass compile and linker options to `build_clib`, the easiest hack is to edit the local Python installation's `Lib/distutils/_msvccompiler.py` to add the compiler flag `/Zi` and linker flag `/DEBUG:FULL` (see the method `initialize`).
+Since there is no easy way to pass compile and linker options to `build_clib`, the easiest hack is to edit the local `setuptools` installation's `_distutils/_msvccompiler.py` to add the compiler flag `/Zi` and linker flag `/DEBUG:FULL` (see the method `initialize`).
 This produces `vc140.pdb`.

 (The "normal" method would be to run `setup.py build_clib` and `setup.py